 Introduction to formwork:

-When the concrete is ready, the formwork is removed and a concrete mass is generated within the shape of the inner face of the formwork.
+When the concrete is set, the formwork is removed, and a concrete mass achieves the shape of the inner face of the formwork.

 Required properties of formwork:

 - It must be strong and resist the pressure or the weight of concrete.

 - It must be rigid enough to retain the shape without undergoing deformation.

 - Also, it must economical in terms of the total cost.